Discover more from Brent and Michael Are Going Places

 Brent’s Take

-I wasn’t a fan of SafetyWing’s travel insurance, but I like this product better.
+I wasn’t a huge fan of SafetyWing’s travel insurance, but I like this product better.
 The primary advantage is that it’s cheap.
 The problem is that, while it’s fairly comprehensive coverage, the pay-out limits are low, especially that $5000 out-patient maximum.

 And as with their travel insurance, I’m especially annoyed by their stingy, limited medical evacuation coverage.
 Keep in mind that if you’re visiting the U.S. — where your coverage may be limited — and suffer a major injury or illness, they may not even transport you back to your home country.
 Which means you could be stuck without coverage in a country with ridiculously expensive health care.